NTIA/scos-sensor/README.md

 the JSON API allows.

-Relationships in the API are represented by URLs which you can click to navigate front endpoint to endpoint.
+Relationships in the API are represented by URLs which you can click to navigate from endpoint to endpoint.
 The full API is _discoverable_ simply by following these links:

 ![Browsable API Root](/docs/img/browsable_api_root.png?raw=true)